brandur/org/drafts/heroku-values.md

   <figcaption>The OctoTrophy (dodgeball).</figcaption>
 </figure>

-GitHub.
-GitHub.
-GitHub.
-GitHub.

-My belief that GitHub is the right way to organize is projects is actually part of a larger idea though, which is that developers should have the resources that they need to be successful and build their own highly optimized workflows.
-GitHub is one of those invaluable resources, along with its extremely healthy API and ecosystem of tools like [hub][hub] and [ghi][ghi], and complementing services like Travis.
+GitHub has been one of the best pieces of software on the Internet for years, and is the right way to organize code and projects.
+Companies should be using tools that developers can extend to optimize their workflows and maximize their own their efficiency.
+With a well-maintained API and healthy ecosystem of supporting tooling like [hub][hub] and [ghi][ghi], as well as complementing turn key services like Travis, GitHub is one of those tools.

-The day that tools which didn't share these principles started to see popular use was sad indeed (I'm looking at you, Trello).

-It was a sad day when I realized that Trello was becoming the most prevalent tool for organization at the company.
-Trello is the anti-GitHub: a horrific UI, the ugliest API available today without dipping into SOAP, dull tools, and completely non-functional basic features like plain text e-mail notifications.

-Wikis.
+Time that developers *don't spend* supporting custom infrastructure or fighting bad tooling is time that can be used to build your product.

 ### Resources (#resources)

 Provision the resources you need, including third party services from the large add-on catalog.

-I've previously worked at companies where provisioning a job queue is a multi-month process involving endless meetings, territorial operations people, mountains of paperwork, and by the end of the whole ordeal, you have exactly one installation and have no answer to working with staging or development environments.
+I've previously worked at companies where provisioning a job queue is a multi-month process involving endless meetings, territorial ops people, mountains of paperwork, and by the end of the whole ordeal, you have exactly one installation and have no answer to working with staging or development environments.

 ### Total Ownership (#total-ownership)